RiturajAgrahari/Webscrapping-selenium-twitter/README.md

 * time (built-in module)
 * pyperclip (built-in module)

+## Important Note:
+You have to install chrome extension into your main folder --> [run.py , twitter, chromedriver.exe]

 ## How to use :
 * Download all the files from the repo.
 * Change the constants value in constants.py file.